 MirandaNet Founder and Director of Innovation

 Dr Christina Preston has been at the forefront of education and technology for over 25 years.
 She is associate Professor of Education at De Montfort University in the new Institute for Education Futures.
-The MirandaNet Fellowship that she founded in 1992 has become a global thought leader in edtech with over 1,000 members in 80 countries and an outreach of more than 72,000 website visitors a year who read up to 7.5 screens.
-At the core of the members’’ philosophy is the sharing of knowledge and change management based on grassroots evidence.
+The MirandaNet Fellowship that she founded in 1992 has become a global thought leader in edtech with over 1,000 members in 80 countries and an outreach of more than 72,000 website visitors a year.
 The members research into the impact of technology and learning in classrooms and report on their findings for the global community.
 They also run practice-based research professional development programmes in schools when the practitioners become co-researchers.

 Christina has won 5 international awards for her contribution to education innovation and community of practice development.
 She is also the Chair of Trustees of World Ecitizens charity established by the MirandaNet Fellows in 2002 after the events of 9/11 in New York.
 This charity provides a web space where learners across the world can publish for an international audience.
 A more detailed professional profile is here.